 "When facing problems on the job I try to take a systematic approach.
-I think it's important to clarify the problem first before you start coming up with possible solutions, or wasting other people's time.
-I also try to think about the best possible outcome, or what I want the result to be.
-FOR EXAMPLE, when I was at Job "X" ... (use one of your S.T.A.R.
-Statements here) ... and the result was a 15% increase in cost-savings for that project.
-What kinds of challenges are you as a manager currently facing in your department? ...
-What could the ideal candidate do to help solve this problem in their first couple months on the job?"
+I think it's important to clarify the problem first and get as much information as I can by collaborating with important stakeholders — BEFORE I start proposing possible solutions.
+I also try to think about what the best possible outcome might look like, or what I want the measurable result to be.
+FOR EXAMPLE, when I was at Company XYZ ... (use one of your S.O.A.R.L.
+Stories here) ... and the result was about a 15% increase in cost-savings for that project.
+What kinds of challenges are you currently facing in your department? … What might I do to help you solve those problems in my first couple months on the job here?"

 See how you followed up your answer with a great question about THEIR needs? ...
 Smart.

-STRATEGY: This question reveals a lot about you.
+STRATEGY: This is potenitally a trick question.
 You want to indicate that what you liked best about your last job are things that will appeal to the Hiring Manager.
-Show that your last job allowed you to demonstrate many of the positive and desirable Behavioral Competencies that are discussed at the beginning of the Guide.
+Show that your last job allowed you to demonstrate many of the positive and desirable Behavioral Competencies that are discussed in-depth at the beginning of the Guide.
 Give specific examples of how your last job allowed you to flex your skills and show your maturity.
 When answering about what you liked least, keep it short and do not be negative.

 "What I liked about my last job was the fact that there was good on the job training.
 I was able to really develop my "X" skills, which I know will help me succeed here if I am fortunate enough to be able to join your team.
-What are the qualities and skills of the people who have been most successful at this company?"
+What are the qualities and skills of the people who have been most successful in your department?"

 "One thing I liked about my last job was that it allowed me to develop my project management skills ...
 FOR EXAMPLE, I was put in charge of a project where I had to earn the "buy-in" of people from multiple different departments — and I had all the responsibility for getting this project completed on time but no real authority over my teammates.
-I was successful because I first created a project vision statement that the team agreed on.
-Then day-to-day I made sure that each team member completed their work on time.
-I did this in most cases by appealing to my teammates' own self-interests.
-FOR EXAMPLE ... "
+I was successful because I involved key stakeholders early-on to get their feedback on my ideas.
+With those ideas is mind, I negiotiated with the team to an agreement about deadlines.
+Then day-to-day I made sure that each team member was completing their work on time.
+I did this by setting up a progress tracking system.
+Can I tell you about it? ... "

-STRATEGY: Show that you are able to learn from your mistakes, but don't offer up any negative examples concerning your past performance.
-Show that you have been successful, but that you have the maturity it takes to examine your own behavior so that you can learn and grow and be a better employee.
+STRATEGY: Think about what they want to hear.
+Show that you are able to learn from your mistakes, but don't offer up any negative examples concerning your past performance.
+Show that you have been successful, but that you have the maturity it takes to examine your own behavior so you can learn and grow and be a better employee.
 Be brief.

 "Good question.
 Well, I have been successful at every job I have had, but I have had the normal ups and downs.
 I'd say that I do actively try to monitor the quality of my work so that I can constantly be improving myself.
-FOR EXAMPLE, I have had one or two hiccups with customers where their satisfaction was not where I thought it was.
-I learned that I have to really monitor certain difficult customers closely and "take their temperature" so I can keep their satisfaction level as high as possible.
+FOR EXAMPLE, I have had one or two hiccups with clients (or customers) where their satisfaction was not exactly where I thought it was.
+I learned that I have to really monitor certain difficult clients closely and "take their temperature" so I can keep their satisfaction level as high as possible.
 Have YOU had any customers like that here?"

-STRATEGY: This is a "behavioral interviewing" style of question.
-The Hiring Manager wants to learn more about your thought process, and how well you can form examples to answer this teamwork related question.
+STRATEGY: This is another behavioral interview style of question.
+The Hiring Manager wants to learn more about your thought process, and how well you can form examples to answer this teamwork-related question.
 You will want to show your ability to solicit ideas from others, listen carefully, and persuade people to your point of view.

-"Working with others allows you data-mine other people's skills and experiences, and get perspectives and ideas that you would not have on your own, AND check the quality of your own work before it goes out the door.
+"Working with others allows you data-mine other people's skills and experiences.
+You get perspectives and ideas that you would not have on your own.
+You can also check the quality of your own work before it goes out the door.
 FOR EXAMPLE, at Job "X" I worked with many great people.
 I was able to "pick their brains" — so to speak — about the effectiveness of various techniques, and get estimates on how long it would take to get various things done, etc. — I would not have been able to do my job as effectively without them."

 "Would that type of experience be relevant to this job? ...
 Great! ...
 So when do I start? ..." (don't be afraid so throw some humor in if it's going well!)

-"Well, I have worked both independently and as a member of team, throughout my career.
-I enjoy both, and I can do both equally well.
-I will have to say, though, that working with others has often produced great results for projects I have worked on — specifically when it comes to brainstorming.
+"Well, throughout my career I've worked both independently and as a member of many teams.
+I will have to say, though, that working with others has often produced great results for projects I've worked on — specifically when it comes to brainstorming as well as knowledge sharing.
 When it's appropriate, I try to get the key stakeholders involved in coming up with new solutions.
 I did that a lot at Job 'ABC'.
-FOR EXAMPLE ... and the OUTCOME was a roughly 30% increase in cost-savings for the company, and a significant decrease in the time it took to get that process done."
+FOR EXAMPLE ... and the OUTCOME was a roughly 30% increase in cost-savings for the company, and a significant decrease in the time it took to complete the project."

 "My role in the success of our last big project was contributing to [cutting costs 30% / saving 20 man-hours of work per week / increasing revenue by 14% / getting the job done about 50% faster / helping customers 20% more of the time].
-I was able to achieve this by using my [industry knowledge / time management & planning / teamwork / special skills] ...
+I was able to achieve this by using [risk management / industry knowledge / innovation / empowering others / persuasive presentations / time management / partnering & negotiating / special skills] ...
 FOR EXAMPLE ..."

 When you do a great interview, you get the job offer.

 Give yourself the advantage of confidence that comes with knowing you're prepared with perfect answers for ANY type of question about your qualifications or work experience.
-You'll come off as "poised" and professional.
-It's time to get ready! ...
-Download it now.
+Do you want to come off as "poised" and professional? — It's time to get ready! ...
+Try this instant download.

-… Easily handle any uncomfortable questions and present yourself as a solid candidate who should be hired.
+… Learn to easily handle any uncomfortable questions and present yourself as a solid candidate who should be hired.

 "Good to hear from you, bob.
 Some materials I bought from you about improving my job interview skills have changed my life.
-I used to be terrified of job interviews, but now I know that the people on the other side of the desk hate job interviews as much as most interviewees do — they want to hire you, but most people make mistakes that cause them to be rejected." — Paul Houle, A.I.
-Programmer and Data Scientist » Read All Reviews
+I used to be terrified of job interviews, but now I know that the people on the other side of the desk hate job interviews as much as most interviewees do — they want to hire you, but most people make mistakes that cause themselves to be rejected." — Paul Houle, PhD Programmer & Database Expert » Read All Reviews

 "Jim, just before we wrap up here, I want to ask you to put your faith in me and give me the job.
 I will reward you by doing my absolute best to do quality work and make our department shine."

 "Jim, we seem to be in agreement that I have the qualifications, skills, and experience it will take to succeed here?
 Great! ...
 If you make the decision to hire me, would it be reasonable to expect a formal offer letter by Thursday of next week?
-I want to ask you to put your faith in me and give me the job."
+I'd like to ask you to put your faith in me and give me the job."

-STRATEGY: Remember that every time a Hiring Manager asks you a question you have earned the right to ask a question of your own! ...
-Questions are a great follow up to a winning answer.
-Probe for the things that the Interviewer wants to hear.
-Try some "tie down" questions that get the Interviewer to agree with you.
-There are 43 of these smart questions for you in the Guide.
-Here are some samples:
+REMEMBER, every time you are asked a question, you have earned the right to ask a question of your own! ...
+Questions are a great follow-up to a winning answer.
+Probe for their "hidden needs" — Try to uncover what it is they want to hear from you.
+Try some "tie-down questions" that get them to agree with you.
+Figure out if it's actually a place where you'd want to work — or if there are any hidden duties or unmentioned job responsibilities they're not telling you about.
+There are over 45 of these smart questions for you to choose from in the Guide.
+Here are some examples:

 This is a full 3 page article that will make you an expert at decoding deception.
 Here's an excerpt:

-This free bonus will clue you in on PROFESSIONAL software that is TOTALLY FREE (no adware, no spyware, no fees) that you can configure to A) manage your job search efforts B) increase your $$$ income while you are looking for a job, and C) make your interview practice time more efficient by cutting your overall interview prep time by at least 54%.
+This bonus will clue you in on PROFESSIONAL software that is TOTALLY FREE (no adware, no spyware, no fees) that you can configure to A) stay organized in your job search B) increase your $$$ income while you are looking for a job, and C) make your interview practice time more efficient by cutting your overall interview prep time by at least 54%.
 People love this!

 This section may be the most valuable part of the Guide.
 It is an extremely helpful 4 page article packed with wisdom.
 Here are the section titles:

 "Understanding The Reasons Why You Get Nervous." — Sweating.
 Butterflies.
-Shakiness.
 Tight throat.
-Fast pulse.
-These are uncomfortable symptoms that impact your confidence level at a time when confidence is crucial.
-Controlling these symptoms begins with an understanding of the reasons why you get nervous before a job interview.
-This 1,800 word Report talks about the mind / body relationship and offers: "A Quick And Simple 9-Step Exercise You Can Do That Will Calm Your Nerves Every Time."
+These are uncomfortable symptoms at a time when confidence is crucial.
+Learn how to control them when you need to have difficult conversations, or a big meeting with powerful people.
+Teaches you why you get nervous & offers "A Quick And Simple 9-Step Exercise You Can Do That Will Calm Your Nerves Every Time."
 A $14.95 value -

 "57 Clever Questions For Taking Control Of The Conversation And Advancing The Sale Toward The Close." — I wrote this 14 page resource for my sales guys who tend to get "side-tracked" in meetings.
-Use these questions to bring the focus of the job interview back to YOUR goals — like communicating your biggest accomplishments, giving examples from past work experience, etc. Any time you feel that the interview conversation has gone down the "wrong path," try one of these questions.
-A $19.95 value -
+Use these questions to guide the focus of the job interview back to YOUR goals — like communicating your biggest accomplishments, giving examples from past work experience, etc. A $19.95 value -

-"Classic Memory Improvement Books." — 3 of the best Memory Improvement Books condensed into 2 extra-strength .pdf Guides (over 81 total pages).
-Learn the "Flash Memorization" technique, plus every other method you could possibly know for developing a perfect memory.
-Never forget the names of people you meet.
+"Classic Memory Improvement Books." — 3 of the best memory-sharpening books condensed into 1 extra-strength .pdf Guide (over 81 total pages).
+Learn the "Flash Memorization" technique, plus every other memory trick you could possibly know.
+Never forget people's names.
 Create mental running lists of hundreds of "to do" items.
-It really works! ...
-You will remember everything you google, read, hear, see or need to do — like returning videos, paying bills, picking up your dry cleaning, etc. A $14.95 value -
+You will remember everything you google, read, hear, or need to do — like paying bills, picking up your dry cleaning, etc ...
+A $14.95 value -

 "Achieve Your Goals 34 Page Workbook." — This is an AWESOME goal planning tool!
 I personally recommend that EVERYONE use this Workbook for improving your life in general.
 The easy, "fill in the blanks" format will guide you step-by-step in determining what your heart wants, what you really want out of life, where you want to be in 5 years, and which job is likely to be the best job for you.
 A $14.95 value -